benjacoblee/hiphop-hangman/README.md

 - learning how to play/pause audio with Javascript
 - some CSS animation
 - slight approximation of the order in which code is run
+- some use cases for setInterval and setTimeout

 And most importantly: to focus on small problems, rather than attempting to tackle the whole.